AustinCodingAcademy/ACA_academicManagerTraining/steps/cultureAndValues.md

 In the classroom, we foster community.
 Starting with the Campus Director and Instructor, we engage with students as they walk in with a simple, "Hey, how you doing?"
 We connect with each student and offer ice-breakers that spark connections and lead our students to feel comfortable with each other and confident to ask questions and try and fail together.
 Each day is just one more day to bring student's closer to their dream job.
 One more day to bring them closer to understanding.
 One more day closer to giving their families more vacation time, hobby time, picnic, and camping.
 And one more day to bring them personal satisfaction and self-worth.

-## What can the Campus Director do to foster community in the classroom
+## What can the Campus Director do to Foster Community in the Classroom

 As the Campus Director, you should provide your students with support and compassion for the extra work that must be put in now while they're working full-time to pay their bills, raise their children, and pay tuition.
 Each of our students will need your encouragement as they are faced with new challenges, runtime errors or failure to build.
 Your smile and positivity in class will garner their respect and provide to them the support they'll need to win!